 HCF Grants at Work

-Our Mission is Achieve Your Charitable Goals While Helping Your Community.
+Our Mission is to enhance the quality of life in Hudson by increasing charitable giving, educating and connecting donors to community needs and leading on community issues.
 That means supporting organizations that contribute to the long-term success of this very special community.
-Our core areas of interest include: Youth Education and Recreation, Arts and Culture, Hudson Social Services and Historical and Environmental Preservation.
+Our core areas of interest include: Arts and Culture, Hudson Social Services, Historical and Environmental Preservation and Youth Education and Recreation.

 Most Recent Grants -

 HCF is pleased to announce the approval of nine grants totaling over $11,000 to organizations that benefit the Hudson Community.

 - Case-Barlow Farm to help fund needed repair and restoration of the main barn floor.

 - Boy Scouts of America Great Trail Council to support “Scout Me In” membership recruitment in Hudson.

 - Greenleaf Family Center to fund the Adolescent Suicide Prevention Program at Hudson High School.